jamesjharper/integra8/examples/README.md

 ```

-## Human Friendly Names and Descriptions
+## Human-Friendly Names and Descriptions
 Code for humans first, robots second!

-`Suites`, `Tests`, `Setups` and `Tear downs` can all have a human friendly name assigned, as well as description for documentation.
+`Suites`, `Tests`, `Setups` and `Tear downs` can all have a human-friendly name assigned, as well as a description for documentation.
 Name and description are shown in test outputs when the test fails to help give quick feedback.

 ### Example